Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-22-Classification-Predictions.md

 We aggregated up customer data from the 3 months prior to the last campaign.

-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
+After this data pre-processing in Python, we have a dataset for modelling that contains the following fields:
 <br>
 <br>